Mekdes-cyber/Markdown/Graph Transversal Tutorial.md

-###  Schema Graph Transversal Tutorial
+###  Schema Graph Traversal Tutorial
+Compiled: August 26, 2019 using schema bmeg_rc2

-Graph transversal is the movement within a graph from one node (vertex) or edge to another.
-When doing graph transversal, there are two important things to keep in mind:
+Graph traversal is the movement within a graph from one node (vertex) or edge to another.
+When doing graph traversal, there are two important things to keep in mind:

 1)  The structure and composition of the graph
 2) The commands we use to move around within it